 How much can I borrow for a mortgage?

-How much you can borrow for a mortgage depends on many different factors.
+How much you can borrow for, or qualify for, a mortgage depends on many different factors.
 It can be quite a long process, and for most people, it requires at least a few months of preparation beforehand to make sure everything is ready.

 In this section of the article, we will be taking a look at the different factors you need to consider before going ahead and asking to borrow money from a lender for your mortgage.
 These factors will all come into play when the mortgage lender is deciding whether to lend you the money.